 Bok Tower Gardens always shows up in guides on things to do in Central Florida, but no one ever really sells you on all the reasons to visit.
-On first blush, it sounds as if you visit to see a tower or garden.
-What if I told you that Bok Tower and the gardens are only one element of Bok Tower Gardens?
-And while impressive, there is so much more to see and do at Bok Tower Gardens that you might think.
+At first blush, it sounds as if you visit to see a tower or garden.
+What if I told you that Bok Tower and the gardens are only one Bok Tower Gardens element?
+And while impressive, there is so much more to see and do at Bok Tower Gardens than you might think.

-If like me, you’re a Floridian, and you’ve not visited shame on you!
+Shame on you if you’re a Floridian like me and you’ve not visited!
 Although, I will admit that I did not visit until Visit Central Florida persuaded me to.
-Reflecting on this day out, I’m still surprised we never visited before.
-And, I’m still pondering why this is such an underrated attraction for Central Florida.
-If I lived closer, I would be an annual pass holder for sure.
+Reflecting on this day, I’m still surprised we never visited.
+And I’m still pondering why this is such an underrated attraction for Central Florida.
+If I lived closer, I would surely be an annual pass holder.

 This is not a sponsored post, but we were invited to visit Bok Tower Gardens.
 All the opinions are those of Brit on the Move™.
 And, you know the deal.
 I will tell you the good, the bad, and the ugly.

-Before we dive into the reasons why you should visit, let me give you a brief history of Bok Tower Gardens.
+Before we dive into why you should visit, let me give you a brief history of Bok Tower Gardens.

 Bok Tower Gardens History

-Edward W. Bok, a Dutch immigrant and his wife Mary Louise Curtis Bok, decided to create a bird sanctuary following a winter stay near Florida’s Lake Wales Ridge.
-Upon deciding on the location, he hired Frederick Law Olmsted Jr., a famous landscape architect, to bring his vision to life.
+Edward W. Bok, a Dutch immigrant, and his wife, Mary Louise Curtis Bok, decided to create a bird sanctuary following a winter stay near Florida’s Lake Wales Ridge.
+Upon determining the location, he hired Frederick Law Olmsted Jr., a famous landscape architect, to bring his vision to life.
 The building started in 1921 and ending in 1926.
 The result is a luscious bird sanctuary.

 The centerpiece, or perhaps the most recognizable element of Bok Tower Gardens, is the Singing Tower.
-It was built with reflection in mind; the tower faces south of the reflection pool that is full of giant lily pads.
-Construction on the tower began in 1927.
-Completed on February 1, 1929.
-The tower is surrounded by a moat, which is also a koi pond.
+It was built with reflection in mind; the Tower faces south of the reflection pool full of giant lily pads.
+Construction on the Tower began in 1927.
+She was completed on February 1, 1929.
+The Tower is surrounded by a moat, which is also a koi pond.

-The tower is home to a 60-bell carillon.
-A carillon is a musical instrument that’s played with a combination of a keyboard controlled by batons and pedals.
+The Tower is home to a 60-bell carillon.
+A carillon is a musical instrument played with a combination of a keyboard controlled by batons and pedals.
 Carillons are typically found in towers or churches.
-Bok wanted to share his love of music with the world and introduce American to European bell instruments.
+Bok wanted to share his love of music with the world and introduce Americans to European bell instruments.
 He wanted a tranquil retreat from the fast pace changing time.

 Edward Bok died on January 9, 1930, at age 66.
-Contrary to many quotes on the internet, Bok is not buried inside the Singing Tower, and the Singing Tower is not a shrine.
+Unlike many quotes on the internet, Bok is not buried inside the Singing Tower, and the Singing Tower is not a shrine.
 Bok is buried in the lawn between the brass door and the moat.

 Bok, an accomplished author, wrote a book called “America’s Taj Mahal: The Singing Tower of Florida.”
 If you know anything about the Taj Mahal – India’s most iconic treasure, you’ll know it’s a tomb.
-Emperor Shah Jahan built the Taj Mahal as the final resting place of his favorite wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
-Given this, I must wonder if Bok did not consider the tower as a potential resting place.
+Emperor Shah Jahan built the Taj Mahal as the final resting place of his favorite wife, Mumtaz Mahal; it also houses Shah Jahan’s tomb.
+Given this, I wonder if Bok did not consider the Tower a potential resting place.

-Upon his death, he donated the gardens and the Singing Tower to the State of Florida.
+He donated the gardens and the Singing Tower to the State of Florida after his death.
 Today, the non-profit American Foundation Inc. owns and operates Bok Tower Gardens.

 With the history covered, let’s fast forward to the ten reasons to add Bok Tower Gardens to your list of things to see and do in Florida.